nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * The system would not be responsible for features involving multiple users.

 ### Scalability requirements
-* The system can handle a larger user base with many more food reviews being added to it.
+* The system can handle a larger user base with many more food diary entries being added to it.
 * Program is extendable for future addition of features easily.

 ### Other Noteworthy Points

-* The system should preserve data keyed in by the user.
+* The system should preserve data keyed in by the user upon exiting.

 ## **Appendix F: Glossary**
 The glossary serves to ensure that all stakeholders, including users, have a common understanding of the noteworthy terms, and abbreviations.